 Another facet of auto repair is restoration work, often considered an art form.
 The taking of classic automobiles and returning them to factory quality standards is a time consuming job, but can be lucrative, especially if one obtains notoriety for their work.
 Often restoration specialists will focus on a particular type of automobile, such as only working on British automobiles, or only working on Porsches, as the knowledge necessary to put together a vehicle from scratch is extensive, and requires an understanding the minutiae of that particular type of automobile.

 Experienced automobile mechanics often demand a premium for service, which usually translates to a higher quality repair.
 Individuals looking to apprentice under a mechanic should consider the reputation, experience, and quality of work of their possible mentors.
 By taking the time to research their employer, an aspiring mechanic can ensure longevity in his or her career due to obtaining the proper practical experience necessary to work on vehicles and operating a business.

-Those interested in auto mechanics technology programs may also be curious about engine machining, aircraft mechanics and maintenance, and motorcycle maintenance and repair.
+Those interested in auto mechanics technology programs may also be curious about engine machining, aircraft mechanics and maintenance, diesel mechanics, auto body, welding, automotive engineering, and motorcycle maintenance and repair.
 For additional information about a career in auto mechanics, check out our Essential Auto Mechanic Career Guide on our blog.